waku-org/specs/standards/application/privatev1.md

 ### Content Types

-Implementors need to be mindful of maintaining interoperability between clients, when deciding how content is encoded prior to transmission.
+Implementers need to be mindful of maintaining interoperability between clients, when deciding how content is encoded prior to transmission.
 In a decentralized context, clients cannot be assumed to be using the same version let alone application.
-It is recommended that implementors use a self-describing content payload such as [CONTENTFRAME](https://github.com/waku-org/specs/blob/jazzz/content_frame/standards/application/contentframe.md) specification.
+It is recommended that implementers use a self-describing content payload such as [CONTENTFRAME](https://github.com/waku-org/specs/blob/jazzz/content_frame/standards/application/contentframe.md) specification.
 This provides the ability for clients to determine support for incoming frames, regardless of the software used to receive them.

 ### Initialization